Wentworth Woodhouse: History

 Wentworth Woodhouse was inherited by Charles Watson-Wentworth, 2nd Marquess of Rockingham, briefly Prime Minister in 1765–66 and again in 1782.
 He received Benjamin Franklin here in 1771.
 The architect he employed at the house was John Carr of York, who added an extra storey to parts of the East Front and provided the porticoes to the matching wings, each the equivalent of a moderately grand country house.
 James "Athenian" Stuart contributed designs for panels in the Pillared Hall.
 The Whistlejacket Room was named for George Stubbs' portrait that hung in it of Whistlejacket, one of the most famous racehorses of all time.
 The additions were completed in 1772.
 The second Marquess envisaged a sculpture gallery at the house, which never came to fruition; four marbles by Joseph Nollekens were carried out to his commission, in expectation of the gallery; the Diana, signed and dated 1778, is now at the Victoria and Albert Museum, the Juno, Venus and Minerva, grouped with a Roman antique marble of Paris, are at the J. Paul Getty Museum.
-Wentworth Woodhouse, with all its contents, subsequently passed to the family of the Marquess's sister, the Earls Fitzwilliam.
+Wentworth Woodhouse, with all its contents, subsequently passed to the Marquess's sister, Anne, who had married William Fitzwilliam, 3rd Earl Fitzwilliam, and became the property of the Fitzwilliam family.